divshot/docs/guides/configuration.md

 The Divshot application name.
 This is the same as your application's subdomain (e.g. `myapp.divshot.io`).

 #### **root**
 This is the directory that will serve as the public root.
-If your application uses preprocessors or any otherkind of build process, you will likely want to specify this option (for example `_site` or `public`).
+If your application uses preprocessors or any other kind of build process, you will likely want to specify this option (for example `_site` or `public`).

 #### **clean_urls**
 If true, Divshot will automatically drop `.html` extensions from your files.
 For more information see the [routing guide](/guides/routing).